Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-express/README.md

 const { WebPubSubEventHandler } = require("@azure/web-pubsub-express");
 const handler = new WebPubSubEventHandler("chat", {
   handleConnect: (req, res) => {
-    // Authorize the connection and set the userId of the connection res.success({
+    // auth the connection and set the userId of the connection res.success({
       userId: "<userId>"
     });